textclf/fancy-cnn/README.md

 ##General Considerations
 First off, this class of sequential convolutional networks is quite `GEMM` intensive, and *really* isn't suited to a CPU.
 You also *really* should use `CuDNN` when training.

+Bleeding edge installations of Theano and Keras are required.

 For reference:

 * On a 2.6 GHz Intel Core i7, one epoch of IMDB training takes >10,000 secocnds